walkerRnD/codebuff/knowledge.md

 - `src/index.ts`: Contains main application logic and user input handling.
 - `knowledge.md`: Stores project-wide knowledge and best practices.

+## Referral System

+The Manicode project includes a referral system designed to encourage user growth and reward existing users for bringing in new members.
+Here's a high-level overview:

+- Purpose: Increase user base and engagement by incentivizing current users to invite others.
+- Functionality: Users can share a unique referral code or link with potential new users.
+- Reward: Both the referrer and the new user receive bonus credits upon successful referral.
+- Implementation: Spread across multiple files in the project, handling various aspects such as code generation, validation, and reward distribution.
+- Limits: There's a cap on the number of referrals a user can make to prevent system abuse.

+The referral system integrates with the user authentication flow and credit management system, providing a seamless experience for both new and existing users.
+- `common/src/util/server/referral.ts`: Contains the `hasMaxedReferrals` function to check if a user has reached their referral limit.
+- `web/src/app/api/referrals/route.ts`: Handles API routes for referral-related operations.
+- `common/src/util/referral.ts`: Contains utility functions like `getReferralLink`.

+The `MAX_REFERRALS` constant is used to limit the number of referrals a user can make.

 ## Development Guidelines

 1. Use TypeScript for all new code to maintain type safety.